0x00Jeff/0x00Jeff.github.io/_posts/2020-1-3-tryhackme-wonderland-writeup.md

 ### I'm groot

-now we're root we can just get the `root.txt` flag
+now that I'm root we can just get the `root.txt` flag

 ```bash
 # cat /home/alice/root.txt